learn-co-curriculum/dsc-text-classification-lab/README.md

 ### Exploring Data With Frequency Distributions

-Great--our processed dataset contains 46,990 unique words!
+Great -- our processed dataset contains 46,990 unique words!

-Next, let's create a Frequency Distribution to see which words are used the most!
+Next, let's create a frequency distribution to see which words are used the most!

-In order to do this, we'll need to concatenate every article into a single list, and then pass this list into a `FreqDist()` object.
+In order to do this, we'll need to concatenate every article into a single list, and then pass this list to `FreqDist()`.

 In the cell below:

 * Create an empty list called `articles_concat`
 * Iterate through `processed_data` and add every article it contains to `articles_concat`
-* Create a `FreqDist` object and pass in `articles_concat` as the input.
+* Pass `articles_concat` as input to `FreqDist()`
-* Display the top 200 most used words.
+* Display the top 200 most used words

 ```python